kyle-ingalsbe/linux-hard-drive-tester/README.md

 # linux-hard-drive-tester
-Bash Scripts to test multiple hard drives.
+This is a set of scripts for testing hard drives.